Analog-Digital Quantum Computing with Quantum Annealing Processors: Matrix Product State Simulations

 \section{Matrix Product State Simulations}

-The time-dependent variational principle (TDVP) can be applied to matrix product state (MPS) representations of our system to allow scalable simulation of some dynamics~\cite{Cirac-MPSreview}.
-We apply the methods to demonstrate time evolution of prepared states, with ideal preparation and measurement, and no decoherence.

 We specifically use the yastn library to simulate the evolution of the target system with ideal preparation and detection \cite{YASTN}.
-The state is evolved according to a time-independent nearest-neighbor Hamiltonian (\ref{eq:H_anneal}) matched to experiment's parameters.
-To match the experiments of Figure \ref{fig:4}, the initial MPS is prepared via standard methods (DMRG) as the ground state of the same Hamiltonian with the addition of a polarizing field on the first site $-P \tau^z_0$, at large P. In effect, site 0 is prepared in a flux-polarized state, and the state of the remaining qubits is a ground state of the length $L-1$ open chain with $h_1=h_{L-1}=\mathcal{J}$.
+The state is evolved according to the time-independent nearest-neighbor target-chain Hamiltonian obtained from Eq.~\eqref{eq:H_anneal} by fixing the anneal parameters to their experimental values, matched to experimental parameters.
+To match the experiments of Fig.~\ref{fig:4}, the initial MPS is prepared via standard methods (DMRG) as the ground state of the same Hamiltonian with the addition of a polarizing field on the first site $-P \tau^*_0$ (Pauli z or x for $\pi/2$ or $\pi$-pulse preparation respectively), at large P. In effect, site 0 is prepared in a polarized state, and the state of the remaining qubits is a ground state of the length $L-1$ open chain with $h_1=h_{L-1}=\mathcal{J}\langle\tau^z_i\rangle$.
 This would be a product state in the weak coupling limit, but we do not make such an assumption --- the initialization is therefore slightly more complex than that of Section \ref{sec:single-particle}.

-We then evolve the system by second order 2-site TDVP dynamics and measure single site properties for purposes of Figure \ref{fig:MPS}.
-Simulation complexity scales linearly in the step size ($dt$), that controls (2nd-order) Trotterization error, and as $D^3$ in bond-dimension ($D$) that controls an entanglement-truncation error.
+We then evolve the system by second order 2-site TDVP dynamics and measure single site properties for purposes of Fig.~\ref{fig:MPS}.
+Simulation complexity scales inversely with the step size $dt$ (equivalently, linearly with the number of time steps), which controls the second-order Trotterization error, and as $D^3$ with the bond-dimension ($D$), which controls an entanglement-truncation error.
 At $dt=2^{-6}\SI{}{ns}$ (presented), Trotterization error contributes less to the error than the truncation of bond dimension.
 We double $D$ until we observe no appreciable changes in the features of the figures presented, which was achieved with $D=16$.
+For $\pi$ pulse only preparation we can exploit Z2 gauge symmetry for efficiency (or arrive at the same result up to technicalities with the fermionized dynamics of Section \ref{sec:fermionization}).

 Results are in good agreement with single-excitation approximation presented in the previous section, and with the QPU experiments in spite of experimental simplifications.

 A related method was used to verify a subset of the fermionization simulations (Section \ref{sec:fermionization}).
 Fermionization methods are not subject to Trotterization and bond-dimension errors but are inefficient for general-angle preparations and measurements since modeling is inefficient given symmetry breaking for finite longitudinal fields $h_i$.